 In her spare time, Alice continues to give back to the community by starting a non-profit named Asian Women for Equality Society which aims to expand advances for women and children.
 Alice also enjoys martial arts, kayaking and travel to keep her body and mind active and in a healthy state of growth.

 Alice Lee uses multiple techniques in her acupuncture practice.

 Cupping: The suction created from cupping causes blood vessels to expand resulting in a fresh flow of blood through the affected area.
-This allows more oxygen and nutrients to pass through the area which improves the healing of injuries and illness and promotes relaxation.
+This allows more oxygen and nutrients to pass through the area, improving the healing of injuries and illness and promoting relaxation.
 On top of that, the increased blood flow can help flush out toxins and other blockages that may hinder healing or cause pain or stress.

-Electroacupuncture: Electro acupuncture is a form of acupuncture and is commonly used in traditional Chinese medicine (TCM).
-Acupuncture involves the use of thin needles to stimulate specific pressure points of the body to resolve stagnation and promote body’s self healing function.
+Electroacupuncture: Electroacupuncture is a form of acupuncture commonly used in traditional Chinese medicine (TCM).
+Acupuncture involves using thin needles to stimulate specific pressure points of the body to resolve stagnation and promote the body’s self-healing function.

 In standard acupuncture, one needle is used at each treatment point.
 Electroacupuncture uses two needles.